Mensterra/karo/docs/installation.md

 ## Installing Optional Dependencies

-Some components, like specific database integrations or tools, might require extra dependencies.
-These can often be installed as extras.
+Some components, like specific database integrations or built-in tools, might require extra dependencies.
+These can often be installed as extras if configured, or directly using pip.

 *   **For Excel Reading:** If you plan to use tools that read `.xlsx` files (like the `ExcelReaderTool` example), you'll need `openpyxl`:
     ```bash